wclaytor/vegan-campsite-cookbook/recipes/chili-fire-roasted.md

 - 1 can fire roasted tomatoes
 - 1 minute rice cup
 - 1/2 cup Delish veg soup mix
-- 1 pack Chili seasoning
+- 1 pack chili seasoning

 ## Steps
-1. Mix everything in a pot and heat to simmer
+1. Mix everything in a pot and heat to simmer.
-2. Remove from heat, cover, sit for 30 minutes to allow rice and veggies to absorb liquid
+2. Remove from heat, cover, and let sit for 30 minutes to allow rice and veggies to absorb liquid.
-3. Reheat and eat
+3. Reheat and serve.

 ## Serving Guidelines
-Serve hot with crusty bread or crackers.
-Great for cold camping nights.
+Serve hot as a main course.
+Can be topped with cheese, sour cream, or green onions if desired.

 ## Notes
-This is a very flexible recipe - adjust spices and vegetables to taste.
-Perfect for camping because it uses shelf-stable ingredients.
+This recipe uses convenient pre-packaged ingredients for a quick and easy meal.
+The resting time is important to allow the rice to fully cook and absorb flavors.

 ## Source / Inspiration
-Campsite cooking adaptation of classic chili recipes.
+Family recipe